unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 For further discussion of this example, please see the discussion in [Issue #1](https://github.com/publicus/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/issues/1 "Issue #1") in this repository.

-##### Example implementation 2: Makefile
+##### Example implementation 2: Makefile (for Linux and MacOS)

-If you have `GNU Make` installed on your computer, you can `cd` (i.e., go into) the `latex_files` directory of this repository, and type "make" to generate a pdf file named "main.pdf."
-Alternatively, `make short` skips the step of re-generating the bibliography database. `make clean` cleans every intermediate file.
+If you have `GNU Make` and latex tools `pdflatex` and `bibtex`installed on your computer, you can `cd` (i.e., go into) the `latex_files` directory of this repository, and type "make" to generate a pdf file named "main.pdf."
+Alternatively, `make short` skips the step of re-generating the bibliography database and compiling the PDF file for multiple times. `make clean` cleans every intermediate file.

 ### If you want to write in (R)markdown: